 Roughly 40% of Americans do not get the recommended 7–9 hours of sleep a night.
 People’s sleep needs are different, but if you tend to fall asleep during monotonous or boring periods of the day, have problems with memory and concentration, or find yourself irritable, perhaps you need more sleep.
 If you’re having trouble sleeping, stop napping after 4 PM, avoid caffeine in the afternoon and evening, start a relaxing prebedtime routine that includes getting into bed at the same time every night, examine and work to reduce some of the stress in your day, and assess if your sleep space is too bright or noisy.
 If you toss and turn for more than half an hour trying to get to sleep, get out of bed to read or relax until you become drowsy.
 If these simple tips are ineffective and insomnia is chronic, talk to your physician to see if he can offer additional advice, therapy options, or a referral to a sleep specialist.

-Working exercise into your plan
+Working exercise into your weight-loss plan

 From its diabetes-specific benefits of lowering blood glucose and helping insulin to work better to its more universal benefits of raising good cholesterol levels and reducing blood pressure, exercise is extremely beneficial.
 Some people with Type 2 diabetes are even able to manage their diabetes through a combination of diet and exercise alone.
 Regular exercise can also decrease your appetite, which can help you control your weight.